 Need to win a film grant?
-Carole Dean shares his wisdom and experience on why it helps to know your audience, nail down your story, and never give up!
+Carole Dean shares her wisdom and experience on why it helps to know your audience, nail down your story, and never give up!

 By Carole Dean

 Having overseen the Roy W. Dean Grant for 26 years, I’ve read thousands of grant submissions.
 Through my non-profit, From the Heart Productions, I’ve helped our fiscally sponsored filmmakers apply for and win hundreds of thousands of dollars in local, state, and foundation grants over the last 25 years.